Spinmaster

-Spinmaster (Note: Also known as Miracle Adventure (ミラクルアドベンチャー, Mirakuru Adobenchā) in Japan.) is an arcade game developed and released by Data East on December 16, 1993 in North America, in Europe the same year and on February 18, 1994 in Japan.
-It is the first game Data East developed and released for the SNK Neo Geo MVS hardware.
+Spinmaster (Note: Also known as Miracle Adventure (ミラクルアドベンチャー, Mirakuru Adobenchā) in Japan.) is a 1993 platform video game developed and published by Data East for the Neo Geo arcade and home platforms.
+It is the first game developed by Data East for the Neo Geo.
 Its character designs are almost identical to the ones in Data East's Sega Genesis game Dashin' Desperadoes; however, the rest of both games are completely different.
 Also, Spinmasters gameplay, artwork style, animations of some characters and the styles of its weapons were heavily inspired by another arcade game by Data East titled Joe & Mac, according to the Japanese Miracle Adventure arcade flyer.

 After Data East became defunct due to its bankruptcy in 2003, G-Mode bought the intellectual rights to the Neo Geo game, as well as most other Data East games, and licenses them globally.

 The game was later re-released on the Virtual Console in Japan on August 3, 2010, the PAL region on November 12, 2010 and in North America on November 22, 2010.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.